Hamburger

 Almost all dividends received from subsidiaries are exempt from corporation tax except where anti-avoidance legislation applies.
 Capital gains recognized on the sale of shares in foreign or UK subsidiaries are exempt from tax provided that:

-• The subsidiary is a trading company (ie, one whose income is substantially derived from activities other than passive investment) or the holding company of either a trading group or a trading sub-group, and
+• The subsidiary is a trading company company (ie, one whose income is substantially derived from activities other than passive investment) or the holding company of either a trading group or a trading sub-group, and

 • The selling company has held at least 10 percent of the shares in the subsidiary for at least 12 months in the last 6 years.